Julián Etulain

-Julián Oscar Etulain (born 21 June 1988) is an Argentine professional golfer who plays on the PGA Tour.
+Julián Oscar Etulain (born 21 June 1988) is an Argentine professional golfer who plays on the Korn Ferry Tour.

 Amateur career

 Before turning professional in 2008, Etulain had won the Argentine Amateur Championship and had represented Argentina at a number of events including the 2008 Eisenhower Trophy.

 Professional career

 In 2009, Etulain was named as the Tour de las Américas Rookie of the Year in his first full season as a professional golfer.
 Following this, he had a successful 2010 with two wins on the Tour de las Américas and finishing at the top of the Tour de las Americas Order of Merit.
 In 2011, he won a further two times on the Tour de las Americas finishing fifth on the Order of Merit and in doing so earned his 2012 PGA Tour Latinoamérica card.

 In 2013, Etulian won the Lexus Peru Open on PGA Tour Latinoamérica and finished in sixth place on the Order of Merit.
 Following this, Etulian was able to gain conditional status on the Web.com Tour for 2014.

 During 2014 Etulain continued to play on PGA Tour Latinoamérica, and in May won his second title at the Lexus Panama Classic.
 He then successfully defended the Lexus Peru Open in October.
 In doing so Etulain became the first golfer to successfully defend a tournament on PGA Tour Latinoamérica and the first three-time winner on the tour.
 He also finished second at the TransAmerican Power Products CRV Open and third at the Dominican Republic Open and Mazatlán Open.
 This earned him US$92,394 and the PGA Tour Latinoamérica Order of Merit.

 In 2015, Etulain finished in second place at the Brasil Champions, ninth at the News Sentinel Open and tenth at the Stonebrae Classic.
 He finished 39th in the Web.com Tour regular season, but had poor results in the Finals and did not get a PGA Tour card.
 In 2016, he claimed a second place at the Chitimacha Louisiana Open and two sixth places at the Rex Hospital Open and Nashville Golf Open, finishing 20th in the regular season money list.
 During the Web.com Tour finals, he claimed a second place finish at the DAP Championship, therefore he finished ninth in the overall money list, earning a PGA Tour card for the 2017 season.